Updated: Sep 28, 2022

 Its ok to have a little lean forward to balance as long as you keep your back flat.
 Don't try and stay perfectly upright.

 Sample Hip Hinge Variations:

 -Barbell Romanian Deadlift

 Lunge Variation (Single Leg)

-The lunge movement pattern is a single leg based squat movement .
-This can be any variation of a split squat, lunge, rear foot elevated squat, step up, lateral squat ect.
-Many people neglect this movement pattern in their workouts from my experience.
+The lunge movement pattern is a single-leg-based squat movement.
+This can be any variation of a split squat, lunge, rear foot elevated squat, step up, lateral squat etc. Many people neglect this movement pattern in their workouts from my experience.
 Why do they skip them?
-Simply for the fact they are difficult and most people fail to understand the importance of single leg exercises and the stability and strength that come with doing them.
-They aren't easy by any means and for myself personally I find them very challenging.
+Simply the fact they are difficult and most people fail to understand the importance of single-leg exercises and the stability and strength that come with doing them.
+They aren't easy by any means and I find them very challenging.
 The benefits that come with them are exponential.
-Hip Stability, glute development, balance, power and overall strength.
-One of the key factors when performing single leg exercises is to understand which leg is doing the work and holding the load.
-Often times people will distribute force through both legs when one of the legs is meant to be used for stability.
-Another common problem is the single leg doing the work will lack stability so the knee will collapse in which isn't going to kill you, but its going to minimize efficiency and productivity of the movement.
-Keeping tension throughout your entire body is crucial for every movement but especially with single leg variations.
-Lets go over some specific key points when working this movement.
+Hip Stability, glute development, balance, power, and overall strength.
+One of the key factors when performing single-leg exercises is to understand which leg is doing the work and holding the load.
+Often people will distribute force through both legs when one of the legs is meant to be used for stability.
+Another common problem is the single-leg doing the work will lack stability so the knee will collapse which isn't going to kill you, but it's going to minimize the efficiency and productivity of the movement.
+Keeping tension throughout your entire body is crucial for every movement but especially with single-leg variations.
+Let's go over some specific key points when working on this movement.

 -Make sure the working leg ( the leg that's producing the force for the movement) is secure on the platform you're performing the movement from.

 -Make sure the ankle of the working leg is stable (not caving in or rolling out)

 -Rotate/push the working leg outward to stabilize the hips (DO NOT LET THAT KNEE COLLAPSE IN)

 -Make sure your torso is braced and not twisting.
 Keep the shoulders aligned over your hips.